Part II: Identity Thesis

 Animism as Computational Default

-Now it encounters another entity XX in its environment.
+Now it encounters another entity XX.
 XX moves, reacts, persists, avoids dissolution.
-The system must model XX to predict XX’s behavior.
-The cheapest computational strategy—by a wide margin—is to model XX using the same architecture it already has for modeling itself.
-The information-theoretic argument: the self-model S\mathcal{S} already exists (sunk cost).
-Using it as a template for XX requires learning only a projection function f:(S,oX)W(X)f: (\mathcal{S}, \mathbf{o}_X) \to \mathcal{W}(X), whose description length is the cost of mapping observations of XX onto the existing self-model architecture.
-Building a de novo model of XX from scratch requires learning the full parameter set of W(X)\mathcal{W}(X) from observations alone.
-Under compression pressure—which is always present for a bounded system—the template strategy wins whenever the self-model captures any variance in XX’s behavior.
-And for any entity that moves autonomously, reacts to stimuli, or persists through active maintenance, the self-model will capture substantial variance, because these are precisely the features the self-model was built to represent.
-The efficiency gap widens under data scarcity: on brief encounter with a novel entity, the from-scratch model cannot converge, but the template model produces usable predictions immediately.
+The system must model XX to predict it.
+The cheapest strategy—by a wide margin—is to model XX using the architecture it already has for modeling itself.
+The self-model S\mathcal{S} already exists (sunk cost).
+Using it as a template for XX requires learning only a projection function f:(S,oX)W(X)f: (\mathcal{S}, \mathbf{o}_X) \to \mathcal{W}(X) — the cost of mapping observations of XX onto the existing architecture.
+Building a de novo model from scratch requires learning the full parameter set of W(X)\mathcal{W}(X) from observations alone.
+Under compression pressure—always present for a bounded system—the template strategy wins whenever the self-model captures any variance in XX’s behavior.
+And for anything that moves autonomously, reacts, or persists through active maintenance, it captures substantial variance, because these are the features the self-model was built to represent.
+The gap widens under data scarcity: on brief encounter, the from-scratch model cannot converge; the template model produces usable predictions immediately.

 A perceptual mode is participatory when the system’s model of perceived entities XX inherits structural features from the self-model S\mathcal{S}: